Skip to content

 This recommendation is normative-soft: ports that ship a different default-absent behaviour document the divergence in their README, and apps that depend on the soft-pass behaviour pin it explicitly with their own registered validator.

-Locked rules¶
+Locked rules

-- One validator fn per process is in effect at any time.
+• One validator fn per process is in effect at any time.
 Last-write-wins on re-registration.
 The validator is for the schema language, not per-app-instance — Malli, Zod, or a custom validator is a process-global choice.

-(schema, value)returns the same result.
-Implementations may memoise but tests must not depend on memoisation. - The validator fn must be production-elidable alongside the host's debug-enabled flag (
+• The validator fn is pure — same (schema, value) returns the same result.
+Implementations may memoise but tests must not depend on memoisation.

-re-frame.interop/debug-enabled?on CLJS; the equivalent on other ports) — calls to it disappear in prod builds (subject to the boundary-validation override per §Production builds). - Schema digests (§Schema digest) are computed from the schema values as serialised by the registered validator's
+• The validator fn must be production-elidable alongside the host's debug-enabled flag (re-frame.interop/debug-enabled? on CLJS; the equivalent on other ports) — calls to it disappear in prod builds (subject to the boundary-validation override per §Production builds).

-schema-printcompanion fn (see §Schema digest) — not from the validator.
-Two ports using different validators against the same schema-language-EDN-form produce the same digest iff theirschema-printfns produce identical bytes; two ports using different schema languages produce different digests by construction. nilvalidator means no validation, not "every value fails".
-Setting validator to nil is the documented opt-out — everyvalidate-*!site short-circuits totrue(pass).
-The schemas mandate stays unchanged at the framework level (apps still attach:specandreg-app-schema); only the runtime check is disabled.
+• nil validator means no validation, not "every value fails".
+Setting validator to nil is the documented opt-out — every validate-*! site short-circuits to true (pass).
+The schemas mandate stays unchanged at the framework level (apps still attach :schema and reg-app-schema); only the runtime check is disabled.

 What the extension point does NOT cover: a mix of validators in one process.
-The runtime resolves one validator and uses it for every :spec everywhere; a hybrid setup (one schema language for app schemas, a different one for boundary handlers) requires the user to register a composite validator that dispatches internally on schema shape.
+The runtime resolves one validator and uses it for every :schema everywhere; a hybrid setup (one schema language for app schemas, a different one for boundary handlers) requires the user to register a composite validator that dispatches internally on schema shape.

 (ns my-app.core